 Lakefront Fincas ($135K–$500K+)

-Lakefront fincas range from small 2-bed vacation homes to sprawling 10+ acre estates with docks.
+Lakefront fincas represent the flagship investment property category in Guatapé — the asset class that international buyers most frequently target because it combines the emotional appeal of owning a spectacular lakeside property with the financial performance of a high-yield hospitality investment.
+These properties range from small 2-bed vacation homes on quarter-acre lakefront lots to sprawling 10+ acre estates with private docks, swimming pools, and professional-grade event infrastructure.
 Peak properties command $800-1,200/night during holiday season.
 Average occupancy exceeds 80% for professional management.
 A $250K lakefront finca at 9% gross yield generates $22,500 annually.
 After management costs (15-25%), net yield reaches 7-8%, plus 8-15% property appreciation.
 Total return: 15-23% annually.

 Development Lots ($20K–$80K)